diz217/Retrieval-Augmented-Generation-pipeline/README.md

 This repository focuses on the **pipeline architecture** rather than the domain-specific knowledge.
 The included code demonstrates the engineering design of the retrieval → generation → validation → repair workflow.

-## Design Insight
-Structured generation tasks require deterministic correctness,while LLM outputs are probabilistic.

-This pipeline addresses the problem by combining:
-- retrieval for contextual grounding
-- validation for deterministic checks
-- repair loops for targeted corrections

 The result is a more reliable generation workflow.